 Thirteen minutes into the first qualifying session on the Friday, debris from another car cut the left-rear tyre on Häkkinen’s McLaren Mercedes approaching the fast Brewery Bend sweeper.

-The McLaren speared out control over the kerbs and sideways into the tyre barrier at 200km/h.
+The McLaren speared out of control over the kerbs and sideways into the tyre barrier at 200km/h.
 The impact sent Häkkinen’s head crashing into the steering wheel with sickening force.

 The 27-year-old suffered a fracture to the base of his skull and slumped motionless in his car, bleeding profusely.
 Fortunately, medical staff were located on the corner with the Royal Adelaide Hospital less than a kilometre away.
 But immediate action was required with Häkkinen struggling to breathe and seemingly choking on his own blood.